TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Fundamentals

 where $\odot$ denotes element-wise multiplication.

-The trojan model $\af$ satisfies that \mcounter{i} each clean input $\bx \in \gT$ is correctly classified, where $\gT$ is a reference set, while \mcounter{ii} each trigger input $\bx \oplus r$ for $\bx \in \gT$ is misclassified to the target class $\ay$.
-Formally, the adversary optimizes the following objective function:
+The trojan model satisfies that with high probability, \mcounter{i} trigger inputs are classified to the target class desired by the adversary and \mcounter{ii} clean input are still correctly classified.
+Formally, the adversary forges the malicious FE by optimizing the following objective: